Malekeh Jahan

 Malekeh-Jahan (ملکه جهان; 21 June 1875 – 5 November 1947) was the queen consort of her cousin Mohammad Ali Shah of Iran, and the mother of Ahmad Shah Qajar.
 She played a political role during the reign of her husband as a supporter in his struggle against the Constitutional Party.

 Life

-She was a member of the Qajar dynasty as the daughter of Prince Kamran Mirza Nayeb es-Saltaneh and Sorour ed-Dowleh.
+She was a member of the Qajar dynasty as the daughter of Prince Kamran Mirza Nayeb es-Saltaneh and Sorour ol-Dowleh.

 In 1892, she married her cousin, Mohammad Ali Shah.
 The marriage was arranged.
 Her cousin had to divorce his first wife prior to their wedding, and out of consideration for her status, he did not marry another after their wedding.

 Reign of Mohammad Ali Shah

 In 1907, her spouse succeeded to the throne.
 When she became queen, she naturally was called Queen Jahan.
 However, Queen Jahan also can be interpreted as Malekeh-ye Jahan or "Queen of the World".

 Malekeh Jahan was acknowledged to have played a political role during the reign of Mohammad Ali Shah.
 Her husband's reign took place during a period of intense struggle between the monarch and the Constitutionalists.
 She was reportedly against the Constitutional system because she viewed the constitution as weakening royal power, since it placed the power of appointments at the disposal of the parliament rather than the royal court.
 She viewed this state of affairs as detrimental to the political career of her father and brother, particularly since her father lost his office as cabinet minister.
 The tension between her and the Constitutionalists deteriorated further after the assassination attempt at her husband, and the political slander directed at her because of the rumours that she was encouraging her husband in his conflict against the Constitutionalists.
 She was described as one of the biggest supporters of her spouse in his attempts to suppress the Constitution party.